vertueux/i2c_pwm_board/README.md

 ```

 ## Configure Ubuntu
 Make sure that both I2C and SPI are enabled by default.
-Check the file */boot/firmware/syscfg.txt* and see if you have the following lines:
+Check the file */boot/firmware/syscfg.txt* and see if you have the following lines :
 ```txt
 dtparam=i2c_arm=on
 dtparam=spi=on